A few rambling notes about Tom Ganner

 I have always enjoyed contemplating the beauty of the world, and upon retirement and the advent of the digital age of photography, began to pursue my new avocation.
-I am entirely self taught.
-A good bit of my learning experience has been the happy result of working with Rainbow Glacier Adventures as a photography tour guide.
+I have been a photography guide and naturalist in Haines for many years now.
+Recently I have started working independently and focus on brief tours catering to daily visitors and offering an extended photography workshop for the destination traveler that will be more immersive and inclusive of many aspects of photography.
+These include technical aspects of photography and artistic aspects of photography including the processing and developmental aspects of a finished product of photography.
 One learns best by doing and teaching, and my new “career” has allowed me to continue to enjoy the best aspects of teaching, and opportunities to hone my craft of photo-graphic art.

 It starts by spending entirely too much for a camera.
 I have owned a lot of cameras, some of pretty decent quality, taking pictures that are relegated to dusty albums and drawers and hard drives.
 Finally, digital photography comes of age with good SLR cameras, and the decision comes to how much is enough and how much is too much?
 When you buy the best, it only hurts once.
 Suddenly, there is a level of versatility and quality that transforms taking pictures to making photographs, transforms snapshots to art, and the relationship with the camera and in turn to the world I see becomes entirely more considerate.
 And before I have finished paying off the camera I paid entirely too much for, I have bought another lens that cost as much as the camera, and then another camera, that exceeds the reach of the first, and another lens, because there just is no reason to not have the best tool for the job, and you will never know how far the job, the experience of capture, will go until you have the tools to reach that far and that deep.